Jbleezy/BO2-Reimagined/README.md

 * Parts automatically picked up
 * Can be built at any table on all maps
 * Zombies no longer attack (except Zombie Shield)
+* Can no longer be destroyed by 2 grenades
 * Can be destroyed by taking 1500 damage
-* No longer destroyed by 2 grenades
 * Can no longer be picked up after being destroyed

 ### Zombie Shield